A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Experiments

 \subsection{Implementation details}

-\textbf{ASR Preprocessing Settings.} To suppress artifacts in both ECoG and EEG data, we used the Artifact Subspace Reconstruction (ASR) function implemented in EEGLAB’s clean$\_$asr() module.
+\textbf{ASR Preprocessing Settings.} To suppress artifacts in both ECoG and EEG data, we used the ASR function implemented in EEGLAB's clean$\_$asr() module.
 All ASR parameters were kept at their default settings for both datasets without additional tuning.

-\textbf{Parameter Settings} For EEGNet, the temporal kernel length was set to half of the sampling rate, as suggested in the original paper. (\textit{i.e.}, ECoG: 256 HZ, EEG: 250 HZ) The number of channels was set to match those available in each dataset.
+\textbf{Parameter Settings.} For EEGNet, the temporal kernel length was set to half of the sampling rate, as suggested in the original paper (\textit{i.e.}, ECoG: 256~Hz, EEG: 250~Hz).
+The number of channels was set to match those available in each dataset.
 For the proposed method, we conducted a grid search over two hyperparameters, $\lambda_{MI}$ and $\lambda_{GRL}$, uniformly sampled within the range [0.001, 10] using 25 and 10 intervals, respectively.
-The optimal values for each training dataset were selected based on this search, and the final configurations are summarized in Table \ref{table:lambdaHP}.
+The hyperparameter combination with the highest validation macro accuracy was selected as the optimal setting.
+The optimal values for each training dataset were selected based on this search, and the final configurations are summarized in Table~\ref{table:lambdaHP}.
+For ISBCS, the channel-swap probability was set to $p = 0.5$.

 \textbf{Optimization Settings.} All models were trained using the Adam optimizer with an initial learning rate of 0.001, while other hyperparameters were kept at their default values.
-The learning rate was dynamically adjusted by a scheduler, which reduced it by half if the target macro-accuracy did not improve by more than 0.001 for five successive epochs on the validation set.
+The learning rate was dynamically adjusted by a scheduler, which halved the learning rate when the validation accuracy did not improve by more than 0.001 for five consecutive epochs.
 To ensure convergence, each model was trained for at least 20 epochs, and early stopping with a patience of 10 was applied to prevent overfitting.
+All experiments were independently repeated using 10 different random seeds, and we report the mean and standard deviation of the results.
+To test statistical significance, we assessed our proposed framework against each baseline using the Wilcoxon signed-rank test.

-\subsection{Summary of Experiments}
+\subsection{Summary of experiments}

 Four experiments were conducted on the ECoG dataset as described below.
 Experiments 1 and 2 evaluated the effects of inter-subject and inter-modality generalization within the ECoG dataset, respectively.
-Experiment~3 conducted an ablation study to evaluate the effectiveness and compatibility of the proposed ISBCS and Domain Adversarial Learning (DAL) modules.
-Finally, Experiment 4 further validated the generalization capability of the proposed method using a publicly available EEG dataset, as summarized in Table \ref{table:summary_exp}
+Experiment~3 conducted an ablation study to evaluate the effectiveness and compatibility of the proposed ISBCS and DAL modules.
+Finally, Experiment 4 further validated the generalization capability of the proposed method using a publicly available EEG dataset, as summarized in Table~\ref{table:summary_exp}.

-\subsection{Results on Domain generalization (ECoG dataset)}
+\subsection{Results on domain generalization (ECoG dataset)}